 Megatrend Impact on Automotive Demographic Change & Individualism Product design will be influenced by aging population and growing individualization.
-Society architectures that connect the subsystems along with creates additional value to products.
-Process is also Connectivity and digitization impact both product and process.
+Society Digital Transformation Connectivity and digitization impact both product and process.
 New vehicle architectures that connect the subsystems along with software functionality creates additional value to products.
 Process is also impacted due to increased digitization, driven by increased requirements for productivity and quality.
 Health & Well-Being ADAS and autonomy take rates will be driven both by consumer preferences as well as regulatory requirements tied to increased safety.
 Mobility Urbanization Continued growth in urban population will lead to changes in mobility as a result of increased density and congestion with an increase in electric vehicle adoption and new transport modalities.
 New Mobility Emerging new mobility eco-system offers a range of potential opportunities for new products and services.
-Economy Natural Resources, Energy & Environmental Increased focus on the environment and climate change will drive growth rates for electrification.
+Economy Natural Resources, Energy & Environmental Increased focus on the environment and climate change wi growth rates for electrification.